 Capitalization Rate = Net Operating Income (NOI) / Current Market Value

-However, before you can calculate Cap Rate, you need to know the RV park’s NOI (Net Operating Income).
-If you’re not familiar with NOI, it is what a commercial property owner has left after paying Operating Expenses from the RV park’s Gross Income.
+However, before you can calculate an RV park capitalization rate, you need to know the RV park’s NOI (Net Operating Income).
+If you’re not familiar with NOI, this is the amount a commercial property owner has left after paying Operating Expenses from the RV park’s Gross Income.
 Operating expenses are things like taxes, insurance, and maintenance costs.
 This is represented in a formula:

 NOI = Gross Income – Operating Expenses

-Once you learn the RV park’s NOI, then you can also learn the Cap Rate.
+Once you learn the RV park’s NOI, you can then calculate the RV park capitalization rate.
 And the Cap Rate will give you an idea of the property’s value.

 To make this formula more concrete, imagine you buy an RV park for $1 million.
 Whenever people stay at your RV park, they pay rent, which is also known as your Gross Income.
 However, maintaining the property takes money, which is your Operating Expenses.
 The Operating Expenses are paid with the funds from the Gross Income.
 Your NOI is the remainder after the expenses.
 For the sake of simplicity, let’s say your annual NOI is $100,000.
 We can then plug this number into the Cap Rate formula:

 $100,000 / $1,000,000 = 0.10 (10%)

 According to this example, this RV park’s Cap Rate would be 10%.
 Essentially, your NOI would cover one-tenth of the property value’s total cost.